morteza-mogharrab/Sentiment-Analysis/README.md

 1. **Data Preparation**: Ensure your Amazon food review data is in a compatible format (.txt or .csv).
 2. **Choose Method**: Decide which sentiment analysis method you want to use: TextBlob, BERT transformers, or VADER.
-3. **Run Code**: Execute the corresponding code block for the chosen method by providing the file path to your review data.
+3. **Run Code**: Execute the corresponding code file for the chosen method by providing the file path to your review data.
 4. **View Results**: Analyzed sentiment results will be displayed in the form of pie charts, indicating the distribution of sentiments (negative, neutral, positive) or subjectivity (objective, subjective) in the reviews.

 ## Dependencies